sunduk/MinimalShooting/README.md

  */
  </pre>

-_In fact, I don't like a beer :smile:_ If you are good in English, I'll very much appreciate it if you tell me about the awkward sentences out there.
+_In fact, I don't like a beer :smile:_